jhryu1208/jhryu1208/README.md

 👋 Hi, I am Jihyun!<br>
 My major is MSDE in SeoulTech which deals with manufacturing systems and design engineering.<br>
 And I like 🦾mechanical engineering and 🤖robotics.<br>
-Currently, I am interested in 📊data science and ml/dl now, and I have a job related to them.
+Also I am interested in 📊data science and ml/dl now, and currently I have a job related to them.

 ## :mortar_board: Major